 Secondary Survivors Workshop

 This workshop is available for partners, family and friends of gender based violence survivors.
 In this workshop we’ll be covering topics from how trauma affects the brain to how you can best support your loved one to how vicarious trauma can impact support systems.
 This is a 3 hour workshop that is offered a few times a semester.
 Please email email@example.com if you are interested in more information or to be put on a list for our next workshop.
-In the Fall of 2017 we will be offering this workshop on October 12th from 5-8PM.
-Dinner will be provided.
-The no cost registration is required please email firstname.lastname@example.org for more details.
+Please email firstname.lastname@example.org for more details.

 If you have experienced a traumatic event, such as sexual assault or interpersonal violence, you may be feeling as if you are reacting to situations in a different way than you did before the trauma.
 These reactions are common, a normal reaction to an abnormal event.
 The most important pieces of healing from trauma are being patient and gentle with yourself, and being willing to try different things until you find the strategies that work for you.